VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 ```

-5. Run your model by cleaning any executables in your work directory using
+5. Run your model to the TAMS by cleaning any executables in your work directory using

 ```bash
 ./clean